zwave-js/zwave-js-ui/docs/homeassistant/homeassistant-mqtt.md

 }
 ```

-- **type**: The hass [MQTT component](https://www.home-assistant.io/components/mqtt/) type
+- **type**: The Home Assistant [MQTT component](https://www.home-assistant.io/components/mqtt/) type
 - **object_id**: The unique id of this object (must be unique for the device)
 - **values**: Array of values used by this component
 - **mode_map**: Key-Value object where keys are [MQTT Climate](https://www.home-assistant.io/components/climate.mqtt/) modes and values are the matching thermostat modes values
-- **setpoint_topic**: Key-Value object where keys are the modes of the Zwave thermostat and values are the matching setpoint `value id` (use this if your thermostat has more than one setpoint)
+- **setpoint_topic**: Key-Value object where keys are the modes of the Z-Wave thermostat and values are the matching setpoint `value id` (use this if your thermostat has more than one setpoint)
 - **default_setpoint**: The default thermostat setpoint.
-- **discovery_payload**: The payload sent to hass to discover this device.
-Check [here](https://www.home-assistant.io/integrations/climate.mqtt/) for a list with all supported options
+- **discovery_payload**: The payload sent to Home Assistant to discover this device.
+Check [here](https://www.home-assistant.io/integrations/climate.mqtt/) for a list of all supported options
   - **min_temp/max_temp**: Min/Max temperature of the thermostat
-  - **modes**: Array of Hass Climate supported modes.
+  - **modes**: Array of Home Assistant Climate supported modes.
 Allowed values are `[“auto”, “off”, “cool”, “heat”, “dry”, “fan_only”]`
   - **mode_state_topic**: `value id` of mode value
   - **current_temperature_topic**: `value id` of current temperature value
   - **current_temperature_template/temperature_state_template**: Template used to fetch the value from the MQTT payload
-  - **temperature_command_topic/mode_command_topic**: If true this values are subscribed to this topics to send commands from Hass to change this values
+  - **temperature_command_topic/mode_command_topic**: If true this values are subscribed to this topics to send commands from Home Assistant to change this values

 Thermostats are the most complex components to create.
-In this device example, the setpoint topic changes based on the mode selected. zwavejs2mqtt handles the mode changes by updating the device discovery payload to match the correct setpoint based on the mode selected.
+In this device example, the setpoint topic changes based on the mode selected.
+ZWavejs2Mqtt handles the mode changes by updating the device discovery payload to match the correct setpoint based on the mode selected.

 ### Fans